getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 This is just unfortunate confusion.
 In actuality, the `.constructor` reference is also *delegated* up to `Foo.prototype`, which **happens to**, by default, have a `.constructor` that points at `Foo`.

-It *seems* awfully convenient that an object `a` "constructed by" `Foo` would have a `.constructor` property on it that points to `Foo`.
+It *seems* awfully convenient that an object `a` "constructed by" `Foo` would have access to a `.constructor` property that points to `Foo`.
 But that's nothing more than a false sense of security.
 It's a happy accident, almost tangentially, that `a.constructor` *happens* to point at `Foo` via this default `[[Prototype]]` delegation.
 There's actually several ways that the ill-fated assumption of `.constructor` meaning "was constructed by" can come back to bite you.

 For one, the `.constructor` property on `Foo.prototype` is only there by default on the object created when `Foo` the function is declared.
 If you create a new object, and replace a function's default `.prototype` object reference, the new object will not by default magically get a `.constructor` on it.
 You can add one, but this takes manual work, especially if you want to match native behavior and have it be non-enumerable (see Chapter 3).